zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 ## Summary

 In this episode, we familiarized ourselves with the lexical grammar, syntactic grammar, and the shorthands used for defining the productions.
 As an example, we looked into forbidding using `await` as an identifier inside async functions but allowing it inside non-async functions.

+Other interesting parts of the syntactic grammar, such as automatic semicolon insertion and cover grammars will be covered in a later episode.